Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

-We study cooperative MARL with \emph{cross-timestep} communication delays, where messages can be consumed long after they are generated, degrading coordination.
-We formalize this setting as DeComm-POMG and derive CGDC, which trades off communication gain against delay-induced discrepancy to score candidate communications under delays.
-Building on CGDC, we propose CDCMA, which (i) selects partners via predicted CGDC, (ii) encodes predictive trajectory information with OTG to reduce consumption-time misalignment, and (iii) aggregates delayed messages using CGDC-guided attention.
-Experiments on MPE and SMAC show that CDCMA reduces the KL-based information gap, stabilizes training, and outperforms strong baselines across \texttt{easy}--\texttt{super\_hard} delays, while remaining competitive in the delay-free setting and improving zero-shot robustness to harder unseen delays.
+We studied cooperative MARL under cross-timestep communication delays, where received messages may be informative yet temporally misaligned when consumed.
+We formalized this setting as DeComm-POMG and introduced CGDC, a gain--cost metric that evaluates delayed-message utility through no-message and timely-reference counterfactuals.

+We instantiated this view in CDCMA, with CGDC-based partner selection, future-aware message construction, and CGDC-guided delayed-message aggregation.
+Experiments on no-teammate-vision MPE tasks and SMAC maps showed that CDCMA improves performance over strong baselines under bounded stochastic delay regimes, yields smaller critic-tempered information gaps, and remains robust in delay-free and zero-shot cross-difficulty settings.

-\paragraph*{Limitations and future work} We assume discrete, reliably delivered, exogenous delays; extending CDCMA to nonstationary latency, packet loss, and bandwidth constraints is an important direction.
-We also adopt a fixed prediction horizon; future work includes adaptive horizons, bandwidth-aware messaging, and transfer to more realistic partially observable systems with sensing noise.
+\paragraph*{Limitations and future work} Our study assumes bounded, discrete, reliably delivered, exogenous delays and uses a fixed OTG prediction horizon.
+Extending the framework to nonstationary latency, packet loss, bandwidth constraints, and larger, noisier, or more stochastic environments remains important future work.